sam-astro/Z-Sharp/README.md

 [The docs and tutorial](https://spazelectro.github.io/ZSharpDocs/#/README)

 ## Installation
-Downloading or installing is very simple, here is how depending on your version and operating system:
+It is very simple to download or install on your machine, here is how depending on your version and operating system:
 ### Windows
 1. Navigate to [the most recent release](https://github.com/sam-astro/Z-Sharp/releases) and download `ZSharp-Win-Installer.zip`.
 2. Unzip `ZSharp-Win-Installer.zip` and open the unzipped folder.